 I was searching for a chocolate recipe belonging to my family tradition to post for Christmas.
-I’ve had to think a bit about it because we do not have a chocolate cake that represents Christmas in our imagination.
-Let’s say that, since I get the dessert realm from mom, it is a continuous experiment, though, and chocolate is always one of the main subjects of my experimentations.
+I had to think longer than I would expect about it as we do not have a chocolate cake that represents Christmas in our family tradition.
+Since I stole my mum’s control in the kitchen, it has been a continuous experiment, though, and chocolate is always one of the main subjects of my experimentations.

-However, if you flip through my recipe notebook there’s a cake, the first one I wrote to renew it, one of those recipes you write with a good pen, putting commas and the dots on the is… it is the ultimate chocolate cake, it is the Sacher Torte.
+However, if you browse through my recipe notebook, you would find the recipe for a cake, the first one I’ve written on the very first page in good handwriting, and it is the ultimate chocolate cake, the Sacher Torte.

-I want to play it safe, this is not the classical version of the Sacher Torte, there is no cocoa butter or complex preparations, this is our version, one of those cakes that are made with yogurt cups to weigh all the ingredients.
+Let me be honest, this is not the classical version of the Sacher Torte, there is no cocoa butter or complex preparations, this is our version, one of those cakes that are made with yogurt cups to weigh all the ingredients.
 So it’s easy, very quick to make (not more than five minutes will pass from I feel like Sacher Torte and put in the oven) and above all it calls for easy to find ingredients.
-Even tiny beginner chefs with an apron long as a dress and a wooden spoon wielded like a sword of a Knight of the Round Table can do that.
+Even beginner chefs with an apron as long as a dress and a wooden spoon wielded like a sword of a Knight of the Round Table can do that.
 This is our recipe and we are pleased to share it with you!

-- 1 jar whole plain yogurt (125 ml) that you will use as a scale
+- 1 jar of whole plain yogurt (125 ml) that you will use as a measurement cup

 - 3 eggs

-- 1 jar peach or apricot jam (not too sweet)
+- 1 jar of peach or apricot jam (not too sweet)

 Tasting Test.
 A Sacher Torte.
 Yes, just like the real Sacher Torte, but not too sweet.
 A reflective cake, deep, intense, perfect for a winter afternoon break served with a cup of Sacher tea.
 I found this infusion in my favourite tea shop, it seems to be the tea that is served in the Sacher Hotel in Vienna with this dessert.
 It’s a blend of Earl Grey tea enriched with jasmine flowers, which blends beautifully with the Sacher Torte.